wlcr/classToggler/README.md

 <div id="my-element">Some cool progressive-disclosure content here</div>
 ```

-_Note: classToggler does not handle any of the styling of elements, it simply toggles a class - you must add your own styling._
+_Note: classToggle does not handle any of the styling of elements, it simply toggles a class - you must add your own styling._

 ## Events
 When the toggle is activated, it will toggle the class on the targeted element, as well as firing a custom event on that element (by default, `toggleTarget`), if you'd like to add any additional event listeners.